 Installing a fire pit

-You can easily purchase a portable fire pit, but if you want to get your hands dirty and feel the joy of building something yourself, a fire pit is a way to go.
+You can easily purchase a portable fire pit, but if you want to get your hands dirty and feel the joy of building something yourself, a fire pit is the way to go.
 It will not only improve the look of your backyard but also give you an additional entertainment spot to enjoy with company.

 Changing cabinetry hardware